top of page

 ❑ Preparing for adulthood is crucial for young people with SEND, looked-after children, and young carers.

-❑ Severe Mental Illness (SMI) and complex co-morbid diagnosis, including ASD/ADHD/LD, eating disorder.
+❑ Severe Mental Illness (SMI) and complex co-morbid diagnosis, including ASD/ADHD/LD, and an eating disorder.

 ❑ Borderline Personality Disorder (BPD/EUPD) – Insight into emotional dysregulation and trauma-informed approaches.